European pond turtle: Mortality

 Climate has an effect on the survival of E. orbicularis hatchlings.
 Hatchlings are only able to survive under favorable weather conditions, but due to regular annual clutch sizes and long lifespan, E. orbicularis adults, along with many freshwater turtles, balance out loss of hatchlings due to climate.

 The species E. orbicularis has become rare in most countries even though it is widely distributed in Europe.
 The building of roads and driving of cars through natural habitats is a possible factor that threatens the populations of the European pond turtle.
 Road networks and traffic often carry complex ecological effects to animal populations such as fragmenting natural habitats and creating barriers for animal movement.
 Mortality on the road is most likely due to females selecting nests near roads which places a potential danger for the hatchlings as well.
 Hatchlings that wander too closely to roads are more likely to be killed and put the future population in danger.
 Although the possibility of roads being a major causation for the mortality of E. orbicularis is a rare phenomenon, long-term monitoring is necessary.

 Introduced exotic species such as Trachemys scripta scripta and T. s. elegans, known commonly as Florida turtles, also put in danger the native Emys species in many parts of Spain (and possibly in other parts of southern Europe), since these exotic turtles are bigger and heavier than the native pond turtles.
 The usual life span of E. orbicularis is 40–60 years.
 It can live over 100 years, but such longevity is rare.

+Hatchlings and eggs are preyed upon by various animals including: herons, raccoons, bears (Ursus), kingsnakes (Lampropeltis), ghost crabs, hermit crabs, domestic dogs, gulls (Laridae), alligators (Alligatoridae), crocodiles (Crocodylidae), foxes (Canidae), rats (Rattus), cats (Felis), and cormorants.
+Young turtles are at risk of becoming prey to predacious fish species as well.
+Adult European pond turtles are subject to attack by wild dogs, coyotes, carnivorous birds, and humans.